-Policy Area Indicator 3a Target Performance Policy 35c) (Strategy Policy) Policy 35c) Prioritising affordable housing over self-catering Target - 0 approvals contrary to policies that prioritise certain uses seen to sustain communities in the plan.
-Trigger: Ar opro oval of 2 applications contrary to policy 35 c) in any one year. ·
+Policy Area Indicator 3a Target Performance Policy 35c) (Strategy Policy) Policy 35c) Prioritising affordable housing over self catering Target - 0 approvals contrary to policies that prioritise certain uses seen to sustain communities in the plan.

 Trigger: Approval of 2 applications contrary to policy 35 c) in any one year.